tagion/tagion/docs/tech/todo/index.md

 - [ ] add hash of recorderblock to epochchain
 Assignee: lr

+## Seperate hashnet and securenet
+Description: prepare to be able to use alternate hashing algorithm (ie. blake3)
+- [ ] Make hashnet and securenet seperate classes
+Assignee: cbr

 -----------------------------------------------------------------------------------------

 ## Backlog

-### Seperate HashNet and SecureNet
-Description: prepare to be able to use alternate hashing algorithm (ie. blake3)
-- [ ] Make hashnet and securenet seperate classes

 ### Network Joining and participation (Mode2)
 Goal: Q3